 Everyone was calling for Bobby Valentine's head, and general manager Ben Cherington was often the butt of many Red Sox jokes.
 StubHub offered tickets for as low as $1.50 for a late season Red Sox Royals game at Fenway.
 Now, I will admit I was tempted, but then I remembered how bad the team was and that it cost more money to go into Boston than it was worth to see a bunch of minor leaguers struggle with the big club.

 The most miraculous thing, you ask?
 The Red Sox announced that Fenway had sold out despite all the empty chair backs.
 Tampa Bay and Boston's actual attendance was probably about equal at some points during the season.
 Boston was the third worst team in the American League with an abysmal record of 69-93.
-A
+A season that was supposed to be one of the most memorable seasons, with Fenway celebrating its 100th birthday, turned into a season Red Sox fans would love to forget.

 But new pieces are falling into place, with former pitching coach John Ferrell coming in as manager and a couple off-season signings of Ryan Dempster and Shane Victorino.